Woman consulting library books

 Posted: April 1, 2022 | Katie L. Arnhart, Monica M. Cuddy, David Johnson, Michael A. Barone, Aaron Young

-Academic Medicine: April 2022 - Volume 97 - Issue 4 - p 476-477
+Academic Medicine: Volume 97 - Issue 4 - Pages 476-477

 Response to to emphasize that although findings support a relationship between multiple USMLE attempts and increased likelihood of receiving disciplinary actions, the findings in isolation are not sufficient for proposing new policy on how many attempts should be allowed.